 Considered by many anglers to be the finest saltwater flats fly fishing in the world, the shallow waters of the Seychelles offer unbelievable wading and amazing fly fishing opportunities for an incredible number of different species.
-When you take into account the sheer diversity of fish species found all throughout the waters of the Seychelles, the seclusion, the epic scenery, and the overall action, these are saltwater fisheries that are truly unlike any other found on the planet.
+When you take into account, the sheer diversity of fish species found all throughout the waters of the Seychelles, the seclusion, the epic scenery, and the overall action; these are saltwater fisheries that are truly unlike any other found on the planet.

 Yellow Dog is pleased to offer the largest and most complete line-up of Seychelles operations in the business – both land-based lodges and live-aboard mothership operations.
 All are operated and staffed by experienced and professional guides using the latest skiffs and most up-to-date equipment.

 Throughout the waters of the Seychelles, anglers will find bonefish in extraordinary numbers, several different types of trevally, milkfish, triggerfish, bumphead parrotfish, permit, and dozens of other reef and flats species.
-As for the incredible Giant Trevally action that is found throughout the islands, we can confidently say that there are few other experiences that compare in the world of fly fishing.
+As for the incredible Giant Trevally action that is found throughout the islands, we can confidently say that few other experiences compare in the world of fly fishing.

 Recently, we had six guides from Alphonse Fishing Company visit us at Yellow Dog offices in Bozeman.
 These hardcore anglers spend nine months a year fishing and guiding the waters of the Seychelles, and over that time, have had the chance to fish with hundreds of anglers from all over the world.